Arizona Computer Science Standards Development

 Curriculum includes all the resources used for teaching and learning the standards (textbooks, reading material, lesson plans).
 Curriculum is adopted at a local level by districts and schools.
 Neither the State Board nor the Arizona Department of Education (ADE) has the authority to adopt or mandate school curriculum.
 Under A.R.S. §§15-721 and 15-722, local governing boards (both district and charter) have the sole authority to adopt curriculum via public meetings, allowing for community input regarding what instructional materials are used in classrooms.

-The Arizona Department of Education is collecting public comments on Arizona’s Computer Science Standards until November 30th, 2017.
+The Arizona Department of Education collected public comments on Arizona’s Computer Science Standards between October 24 – December 15, 2017.

 The feedback received is displayed below.